soyabn9/fmcs-help-dev/discord-server.md

 5. You can advertise staff for your server while following the other rules - Message Deleted

-6. Connect your account [here]() to get access to post a message
+6. Connect your account [here](https://freemcserver.net/panel/user/account) to get access to post a message

 7. Do **NOT** post messages with more than 3-4 emojis - Message Auto-Deleted

-8. Do **NOT** post message with duplicated character/words - Message Auto-Deleted
+8. Do **NOT** post messages with duplicated character/words - Message Auto-Deleted

-9. Do **NOT** post message with no IP or request users to DM you for it - Message Deleted
+9. Do **NOT** post messages with no IP or request users to DM you for it - Message Deleted

 ## Nitro Boosting Info